-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 The MCSU utilizes two full time (Administrative Support Assistant & Sergeant) and two part time employees (Retired State Employee) to monitor crash reports and driver/vehicle examination reports daily, prior to submission to SafetyNet.
 This helps ensure accurate data is submitted to FMCSA in a timely manner, so the state remains in the "green/good" category.